 How Air Conditioners Work

-How air conditioners work is by removing the heat from the space they service.
+How air conditioners work is by removing the heat from the space they serve.
 An air conditioner is simply a big refrigerator that uses the process of refrigeration to provide cooling for a building.

 Types of Air Conditioners